-They are the world’s 3rd largest importer and exporter of goods.
-They are the 5th biggest economy in the world and have generally become a world superpower since the reunification of East and West Germany in the 90s.
+Germany is the world’s 3rd largest importer and exporter of goods.
+It's also the 5th biggest economy in the world and has generally become a world superpower since the reunification of East and West Germany in the 90's.
 They also welcome the second largest number of immigrants in the world, after the United States.

-Germany has long been regarded as a nation in which economy and industry have thrived, and I’m sure most of us are familiar with the phrase “German efficiency”.
-Germany has the largest economy in Europe, and is also home to automobile manufacturing giants such as, Mercedes, BMW, Volkswagen, Porsche and Audi.
+Germany has long been regarded as a nation in which the economy and industry have thrived, and I’m sure most of us are familiar with the phrase “German efficiency”.
+Germany has the largest economy in Europe and is also home to automobile manufacturing giants such as Mercedes, BMW, Volkswagen, Porsche, and Audi.
 36 other German companies also make the list of the 500 largest stock market companies.
-Their skill and efficiency is also demonstrated in their sport – especially football, and after their triumph in the 2014 FIFA World Cup they are the current world champions.
+Their skill and efficiency are also demonstrated in their sport – especially football, and became world champions after their triumph in the 2014 FIFA World Cup.

-A reputation for unmatched efficiency is what makes them able to work fewer hours during a working day, whilst at the same time, producing more.
+A reputation for unmatched efficiency is what makes them able to work fewer hours during a working day, whilst producing more at the same time.
 Unlike most countries in which you would expect to work an average of 40 hours per week (or more, depending on the country and industry), Germans work an average of 35 hours per week.
-Sounds good doesn’t it?
+Sounds good, doesn’t it?
 However, before you get excited about the prospect of finding a job in Germany, prepare yourself for the no-nonsense work ethic that helps Germans maintain such efficiency.

-In a German office, chatting about your personal life and checking Facebook are simply not permitted.
-Office culture is very professional and results driven, whereas in other European countries the rules are a little more relaxed, with people taking long lunch breaks and spending a percentage of the working day on social media.
+In a German office, chatting about your personal life and checking Facebook is simply not permitted.
+Office culture is very professional and results-driven, whereas in other European countries, the rules are a little more relaxed, with people taking long lunch breaks and spending a percentage of the working day on Social Media.
 That isn’t to say, however, that Germany is all work and no play.

 On the contrary, given that they like to keep it solely professional during office hours means that outside of them, they completely disconnect from work and focus on family and social life.
 Berlin has some of the world’s most famous and popular nightclubs, some of which don’t close for the entire weekend, bring a new meaning to the phrase, “Work hard.
 Play hard.”

-It is generally accepted that English is the most in demand language, particularly in Europe.
+It is generally accepted that English is the most in-demand language, particularly in Europe.
 But the fight for second place has been between the other European languages for some time.
-At Europe Language Jobs we deal with this on a daily basis and we watch the trends as they rise and fall.
-But the one that remains consistanly popular, especially recently is German.
-Behind English, German is the language most likely to land you the perfect job.
+At Europe Language Jobs, we deal with this on a daily basis and we watch the trends as they rise and fall.
+But the one that remains consistently popular, especially recently, is German.
+Apart from English, German is the language most likely to land you the perfect job.
 So if you speak German, now would be a great time to start looking for that perfect job.

 However, I am off to download Duolingo - maybe you should do the same.